scholzj/aws-minikube/README.md

 ## Updates

+* **31.3.2018:** Update to Kubernetes 1.10.0, update Calico networking and update Kubernetes Dahsboard, Ingress and Heapster addons
 * **24.3.2018:** Update to Kubernetes 1.9.6
 * **17.3.2018:** Update to Kubernetes 1.9.4
 * **10.2.2018:** Update to Kubernetes 1.9.3